google/wuffs/fuzz/c/std/README.md

 This directory contains multiple programs to fuzz Wuffs' implementations of various codecs.
-For example, `gif_fuzzer.cc` is a program to fuzz Wuffs' GIF implementation.
+For example, `gif_fuzzer.c` is a program to fuzz Wuffs' GIF implementation.

 They are typically run indirectly, by a fuzzing framework such as